dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<list>`

-  A comma separated list of paths to the `.json` visualization files created by `configure-dms-viz format`.
+  A comma-separated list of paths to the `.json` visualization files created by `configure-dms-viz format`.
 I.e. `--input path/to/my/specification_1.json, path/to/my/specification_2.json, path/to/my/specification_3.json`

 - ### `--output`